Legislative Affairs

 Locally, TCPUD participates in partnerships that work collaboratively to pursue legislative action and funding mechanisms that promote mutual goals with the Tahoe Basin.
 The goals include advancing initiatives that support water infrastructure, recreation, transportation, housing, and restoration.
 These partnerships include the California Tahoe Alliance, the Lake Tahoe Water for Fire Suppression Partnership, and the Climate Transformation Alliance.

-Read TCPUD's 2025-2026 Advocacy Priorities
+Read TCPUD's 2025-2026 Advocacy Priorities (PDF - 0.2MB)

-Legislative initiatives actively monitored by TCPUD include:
+Legislative initiatives actively monitored by TCPUD:

 Legislative and Advocacy Partnerships

-National Special Districts Coalition
+- National Special Districts Association

 TCPUD is one of 24 water and fire protection district leaders from nine states that participated in National Special Districts Coalition (NSDC) efforts to examine barriers local agencies face to ensure adequate water infrastructure for fire suppression exists within communities.
 Find the report and learn more about this effort by visiting nationalspecialdistricts.org.